Experts Opinion

 In your opinion, what are the key factors that contribute to the effectiveness and impact of VR-based learning experiences?

 There are numerous factors to consider.
 For instance, some individuals are developing supplementary VR content specifically designed to enhance math and science learning for 13-year-olds.
 In such cases, it is crucial to have team members with backgrounds in those industries.
-As the CEO, my role involves providing a general plan for our direction, while the specialists I've hired and brought on board are responsible for creating the content.
+As the CEO, my role involves providing a general plan for our direction.
+The specialists I’ve hired and brought on board are responsible for creating the content.
 Their expertise and training in the specific subject matter are essential.
-Therefore, it is vital that someone with domain knowledge engineers the content.
+Therefore, someone with domain knowledge must engineer the content.

 For example, our content restricts movement within a confined space, eliminating problems like motion sickness.
-It is crucial to be aware of such best practices in VR, including 3D-based spatialized content design, and to conduct thorough user testing.
+It is crucial to be aware of VR best practices, including 3D-based spatialized content design, and to conduct thorough user testing.

 Currently, we are developing a second product and conducting testing in collaboration with partners, including Roche, a pharmaceutical company, and a hospital in Lisbon, Portugal.
 We have completed three rounds of user testing with patients at the hospital.
-We carefully note what works, what doesn't, and areas that could be improved.
+We carefully note what works, what doesn’t, and what areas improve.
 Based on these findings, we iterate, make necessary design changes, and repeat the testing process.

 Can you share any success stories or case studies where VR has had a significant impact on patient outcomes or healthcare practices?

-For quite some time now, people have been discussing virtual reality, and it's important to keep in mind that what we're experiencing now is the latest wave of VR.
-Prior to this, there have been at least three other waves since the 90s.
+People have been discussing virtual reality for quite some time now, and it’s important to remember that what we’re experiencing now is the latest wave of VR.
+Prior to this, there have been at least three other waves since the 1990s.

-It's worth noting that the same applications have been attempted before, and there's nothing we're currently doing or envisioning in the realm of VR that is entirely new.
-In fact, I can't think of anything significant that has emerged since the 90s, maybe even the 80s.
-So, it's all about the technology being ready.
+We must note that we have attempted similar applications in the past, and there’s nothing entirely new about what we are currently doing or envisioning in the realm of VR.
+In fact, I can’t think of anything significant that has emerged since the 1990s, maybe even the 1980s.
+So, it’s all about the technology being ready.

 Since the 90s, the US military has been using VR to simulate environments for veterans suffering from PTSD.
-They employ a technique similar to exposure therapy, which is used to treat phobias.
+They employ a technique similar to exposure therapy that helps to treat phobias.

 By revisiting the traumatic experiences in a safe and controlled manner through virtual reality, they aim to help with PTSD.
 There are publications available on applications for treating veterans with PTSD and individuals with traumatic brain injuries.
-However, the number of actively used and validated solutions approved by regulatory bodies like the FDA in the US or DiGA in Germany is quite limited.
+However, regulatory bodies like the FDA in the US and DiGA in Germany have approved only a limited number of actively used and validated solutions.
 Among them, pain management is prominent.
-Exposure therapy and cognitive behavioral modification techniques are commonly utilized to assist with smoking cessation, addiction treatment (drug and alcohol abuse), and obesity.
-As far as I'm aware, numerous teams actively use these applications.
+Exposure therapy and cognitive behavioral modification techniques commonly help people quit smoking, overcome drug and alcohol addiction, and manage obesity.
+As far as I’m aware, numerous teams actively use these applications.

 Challenges and Adoption of VR in Education